Mists of Kel Doran

 Taryn’s mind spun end over end.
 Jorel?
 Coop?
 What the?
 He set the sandbags down, unsure of what side he was truly on, or what they were fighting for.

 Jorel scowled at the brash young pirate.
 “Out of the way, Coop!” he yelled.
 He looked around at his comrades, but it was apparent no one wanted to follow his irrational request.
 As the frigate bore down upon them, the other pirates heeded the young man’s sanity.
 Enraged, Jorel drew his cutlass and headed directly toward Cooper.

 Taryn looked on from his lofty perch as one friend approached another, the glint of steel flashing in his hand.
 Cooper backed up and waved his hands to slow the pirate’s gate.
 “Now, li-listen Jorel,” he fumbled.
 “He looks like a giant, white balloon…he won’t be hard to find!”

 Jorel’s pace quickened while he pushed through his men.
 “You’re not talkin’ your way out of this one, Quinn!”
 Cooper continued to back away until his butt rested against the back wall.
 He looked to his shipmates to buy a few more seconds; but most were running back to their ship.
 Others had conceded to the Cyrean vessel and hurdled the deck, a distant splash confirming their departure from the fight.

-This crucial time of uncertainty made most men fall away, but Coop had learned to take advantage of such situations.
-This, however, was a scenario his mouth could not resolve.
 The sound of Jorel’s boots created a haunting rhythm as he raised his sword to strike.
 Cooper raised his hands in defense, knowing it would do little to change the outcome.

 Both men paused for a moment; unsure if Jorel had missed.
 After an eternity, the pirate leader broke the silence with a gleeful question, “Heartshorne?”